 Stephanie Koziej, Ph.D.

-Award-winning interdisciplinary researcher, artist, educator, curator and coach working on the intersection of the humanities, arts, science, and technology.
-Specialized in theorizing intimate connections through interactive art installations, research, and content creation.
-Looking for a new opportunity to continue my passion for teaching, art, technology, relationships and sexuality.
+Award-winning interdisciplinary researcher, artist, and educator working on the intersection of the humanities, arts, science, and technology.
+Specialised in theorising intimate connections through interactive art installations and research.

 Ph.D. in Women, Gender & Sexuality Studies.
 Emory University

 Artistic Dissertation: Tender Rhythms.
 Re-thinking Sexuality, Selfhood and Sociality Through the Hysteric’s Tender Desire.
 Transdisciplinary and intermodal project combining feminist, queer and psychoanalytic theory, neuroscience and Brain-Computer-Interface installation art.
 Using EEG brainwave synchronicity to translate (sonify and visualize) the invisible rhythms of intersubjective tender connections into music and visuals.
 Committee: Dr. C. Willett (advisor), Dr. D. Roy, Dr. C. Nouvet, Dr. K. Amin.
 Magna cum Laude

 Psychoanalytic Institute Certificate.
 Emory University Psychoanalytic Institute

 Core Program Non-Clinical Candidate

 (2013 – 2014)